-WorkCover holds a diverse portfolio of investments with QIC Limited (QIC) and has experienced a recovery in returns this financial year after significant shifts in the market value of the financial instruments throughout the prior financial year, as a result of global and economic factors.
-The final rate of return net of fees for the QIC portfolio for this financial year is 5.77% (2022: -2.48%).
+WorkCover holds a diverse portfolio of investments with QIC Limited (QIC).
+Refer to note D5(c) for the market value exposure under the different sectors.
+The final rate of return net of fees for the QIC portfolio for this financial year is 8.71% (2023: 5.77%).
 Refer to note D5(c) for the cash and cash equivalents interest rates.